apache/brpc/docs/cn/getting_started.md

 # BUILD

-brpc prefers static linking of deps, so that they don't have to be installed on every machine running the app.
+brpc prefers static linkages of deps, so that they don't have to be installed on every machine running the app.

 brpc depends on following packages: